 Please provide a signed confirmation letter by at least one HMC metadata hub or FAIR Data Commons coordinator acknowledging the consultation.

+[Confirmation Letter]

-[Confirmation Letter]Declaration on the use of AI in preparing the proposal 5
+N Declaration on the use of AI in preparing the proposal

+The Helmholtz Association requires applicants to provide a transparent declaration on whether and how Artificial Intelligence (AI) tools were used in the preparation of this proposal.

+[Declaration Annex 5]